Code-Institute-Submissions/Phillip-Healy-cardboard_craic_SepResub/README.md

  and csswizard to try find a sollution and none were working on mobile and tablet and PC.
 Finally came across a sollution that calculated the window height minus the footer height which worked on all devices! http://martinpennock.com/blog/force-footer-bottom-page-css/
 - News card was very large with too much white space.
 Fixed this to be small until clicked when the news would fill the cell.
+- Kept getting PEP8 compliance errors for under-indented second lines.
+After a lot of trial and error I finally found the right level of indentation for each part using http://pep8online.com/

 ## Deployment